tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 “bit you?”
 I said, eyebrows raised, “where?”

-“Kevin pulled down his shirt, reveling the wound.
+Kevin pulled down his shirt, reveling the wound.
 The bite was massive, flesh along his shoulder had been torn open in a jagged crescent.
 The skin around it was bruised with the edges already swollen and slick with dried blood.
 You could clearly see where upper and lower jaws had clamped down — punctures spaced far apart, each one big enough to fit a thumb inside, and it stank faintly of rot and iron .
 Despite the horrific brutality of it, the bite looked old, like it had happened years ago.

 “Holy crap,” I muttered, my voice barely more than a whisper.
 “That’s… that’s a brutal bite.
 A bear?”

 Kevin shrugged, his small shoulders trembling.
-“I didn’t see it.
+“I didn’t see it, it was pitch black out.
 My dad knocked it off me… told me to run… so I ran.
 I ran… and ran… until I tripped on something.
-Then I was alone in the dark.”
+Then I was all alone in the dark.”
 His voice cracked, and I could see tears streaking the grime on his face.

 I put a hand on his back, trying to ground him.
 “It’s okay, Kevin.
 We’re getting you home.”